Quantum-Computer-Based Verification of Quantum Thermodynamic Uncertainty Relation: On the general QTUR [Eq. ]

-We offer two insights related to the protocol.
-First, a single environmental system suffices if we incorporate measurements within each iteration of the protocol.
-After the application of $U$ or $U^\dagger$, the environment is measured in the $\{\ket{0},\ket{1}\}$ basis.
-On obtaining $\ket{0}$, we proceed; upon $\ket{1}$, we discard and restart.
-Tracking successful instances enables estimation of expectation values ${\rm Tr}[\rho_{\rm S}(0)(V_0^\dagger V_0)^{n}]$ for $k\leq N$.
-Second, the survival activity $\Xi$ can be approximated without resorting to $U^\dagger$.
-Truncating the expansion in Eq.~\eqref{eq:appendix:xi-expansion} at $N=1$ yields $\Xi \approx 1 - {\rm Tr}[\rho_{\rm S}(0)V_0^\dagger V_0]$, an approximation that holds when the interaction between systems S and E is weak.
+We provide two additional insights regarding the protocol.
+First, the protocol could be implemented using only a single environmental system by incorporating measurements within each iteration.
+After applying $U_{SE}$ or $U_{SE}^\dagger$, we measure the environment in the $\{\ket{0_E},\ket{1_E}\}$ basis.
+If the outcome is $\ket{0_E}$, we proceed to the next iteration; if the outcome is $\ket{1_E}$, we discard the result and restart the protocol from the beginning.
+By keeping track of the number of successful iterations, we can estimate the expectation values ${\rm Tr}[\rho_{S}(0)(V_0^\dagger V_0)^{n}]$ for all $n\leq N$.
+Second, the survival activity $\mathcal{A}$ can be approximated even when $U_{SE}^\dagger$ is unavailable.
+By truncating the expansion in Eq.~\eqref{eq:appendix:xi-expansion} at $N=1$, we obtain the approximation $\mathcal{A} \approx 1 - {\rm Tr}[\rho_{S}(0)V_0^\dagger V_0]$.
+This approximation is valid in the regime where the interaction between systems \textit{S} and \textit{E} is weak, as higher-order terms in the expansion become negligible in this case.